keepthrifty/keepthrifty.github.io/_posts/2018/2018-01-16-food-budget-dropped.md

 - [Grilled Turkey Parmesan Sandwich](https://www.marthastewart.com/314659/grilled-turkey-parmesan-sandwich){: target="_blank" } from Martha Stewart
 - [Ultimate Southwest Scrambled Eggs](https://www.budgetbytes.com/2016/07/ultimate-southwest-scrambled-eggs/){: target="_blank" } from Budget Bytes

-Beyond this, we'll often have quesadillas (just a couple tortillas with cheddar, veggies, and salsa or guacamole on the side) or a simple lasagna recipe.
+For other options, we'll have cheese quesadillas, Italian sausage, or a simple lasagna recipe.

-We know that these recipes will get eaten when we bring them to the table and we've purchased the ingredients often enough to know how to get them at a reasonable price (even though we typically buy organic and free-range).
+We know that these recipes will get eaten when we bring them to the table.

+With practice, we now know how to get the ingredients for them at a reasonable price (even though we typically buy organic and free-range).

 _If you're looking for other frugal recipes, you might want to check out [The Picky Pinchers Cookbook](https://www.pickypinchers.com/picky-pinchers-cookbook/).
 It's got a wide variety of cuisine types and everything looks delicious!_